-- a.
-To help students understand the centrality of being in metaphysics - b.
-To facilitate an understanding of what is being - c.
-To facilitate an understanding of what is non-being - d.
-To show the historical character of the discourse on being as a central theme in metaphysics.
+- To help students understand the centrality of being in metaphysics; - To facilitate an understanding of what is being; - To facilitate an understanding of what is non-being; and - To show the historical character of the discourse on being as a central themein metaphysics.

-a.
-Being and Non-being in the Classical Era
+1.3 Being in the Classical Era

 According to Parmenides, being is whatever is.
 In other words, whatever exists is being.
 For him therefore, being is one, unchanging and eternal.
 With this calibration of what being is therefore, it can be asked what becomes of the things we experience around us that is constantly changing and passing.
 The simple answer then to the query is to simply suggest that these things do not and cannot constitute being since they do experience and undergo constant change, transient and of course they are many as we do see around us and in our environment.
 Central to this characterization of Parmenidean notion of being is the classic distinction between appearance and reality.
-Accordingly, being is one and reality is one and not many or transient.
+Accordingly, being is one and reality isone and not many or transient.
 Thus, whatever that changes or is transient is nonbeing.
 The human senses through which we perceive the world around us is prone to error and capable of deceiving us, hence what we experience to undergo change in and around us is appearance and not reality; for it is only through the powers of reason that we can access reality which is unchanging and not transient.